Compression of descriptor models for mobile applications: Compressed Descriptor Model

 \subsection{Pointwise linear bottleneck}

-We explore an approach that attempts to combine both tucker decomposition and the depthwise separable layers.
+We also explore an approach that attempts to combine both Tucker decomposition and the depthwise separable layers.
 This method was motivated by the fact that the pointwise kernels contribute far more significantly to the total computation and the number of parameters than the depthwise kernels.
-We choose to replace the pointwise convolution in the depthwise separable layer with a bottleneck, where the size of this bottleneck is determined by Tucker decomposition with VBMF.
-Specifically, the pointwise kernel is decomposed across the input and output channel modes and the largest rank is used as the depth for the bottleneck.
-Note that the core tensor is not used since the pointwise kernel has unit spatial dimensions and the maximum rank is chosen to ensure restorability of the models accuracy.
+We choose to replace the pointwise convolution in the depthwise separable layer with a bottleneck, where the size of this bottleneck is determined by Tucker decomposition with Variational Bayesian Matrix Factorization (VBMF)~\cite{Nakajima2013GlobalBayesian}.
+The core tensor is not used since the pointwise kernel has unit spatial dimensions and the maximum rank is chosen to ensure restorability of the models accuracy.
 In this case, model compression and acceleration is only achieved if the depth of the intermediate feature map $R$ is sufficiently small s.t. $CN > CR + RN$.
-This is unlikely to be met if the channel dimensions are small or the estimated rank is large.
-This methodology deviates from the Tucker decomposition \cite{Kim2016CompressionApplications} by the fact that the core tensor is not used.
-Instead, the pointwise convolution is simply replaced with a direct projection to and from a low-dimensional subspace defined by the largest approximated Tucker decomposition rank - $R = \max(R_1, R_2)$
+This methodology differs from the Tucker decomposition \cite{Kim2015CompressionApplications} by the fact that the core tensor is not used.
+This proposed scheme is inspired by the linear bottlenecks used in MobileNetV2~\cite{Fox2018MobileNetV2:Bottlenecks}, except that our spatial aggregation is not performed in this lower-dimensional subspace and the low-rank approximation is pre-computed using VBMF of the pre-trained network weights.